adir1/adir1hugo/content/posts/2024-netflix-best-shows/index.md

 ---
 title: Netflix Cancels Their Best Shows!
-Human psyche and the Lying Big Data
+Is Big Data Lying?
-description: Netflix cancels all their best shows, and how big
+description: Netflix cancels their best shows, and how big data can mislead in complex scenarios
 author: Adi Rabinovich
 type: post
 heroStyle: "background"